kapresoft/kapresoft.github.io/_posts/2019-05-11-converting-int-value-to-string.md

 # Overview

-This article discusses the various ways to convert int to a string in Java.
+In Java, often times the ability to return a string representing the specified integer is a common task.
+This article illustrates several mechanisms to convert int to a string in Java.
+In the opposite scenario, the means to resolve an integer representing the value of the specified String.
+The returned value is an Integer object that is the equivalent integer value of the argument string.

 <!--excerpt-->